rontarrant/tkoop/_posts/2021-08-13-0002-python-font-installation.md

 	alias py=’python3.9’

 And, again, if you're using a later version of *Python*, substitute the proper version number.

-Restart the shell for this to take effect.
+*Note: Restart the shell for this to take effect.*

 ### MacOS